Obama won't trip over Netanyahu's Iran "red line"

 That made threshold questions "inherently ambiguous", said Samore, who referred to Netanyahu's "red line" alternatively as a "red zone".

-Mark Fitzpatrick, a former U.S. State Department official who heads the non-proliferation and disarmament programme at London's International Institute for Strategic Studies, had similar doubts about whether Iran would try to sneak past Netanyahu's "red line" and, if so, whether Israel would respond with strikes.
+Mark Fitzpatrick, a former U.S. State Department official who heads the non-proliferation and disarmament program of London's International Institute for Strategic Studies, had similar doubts about whether Iran would try to sneak past Netanyahu's "red line" and, if so, whether Israel would respond with strikes.

 "Nobody's going to make a war-or-peace decision based on a few kilograms of 20 percent enriched uranium," he said.
 "Nobody knows what Israel's real 'red line' is.
 I don't think Israel knows either."

-Fitzpatrick faulted Netanyahu for fixating on Iran's 20 percent enrichment, arguing that this risked distracting from ongoing progress in other risky aspects of its nuclear programme like centrifuge improvements and tonnes of low-purity uranium.
+Fitzpatrick faulted Netanyahu for locking on to Iran's 20 percent enrichment, arguing that this risked distracting from ongoing progress in other risky aspects of its nuclear program like centrifuge improvements and stores of low-purity uranium.

 "That may not have been a clever way of putting it, because Iran is able to make tactical adjustments and can push back the so-called 'red line' as long as it wants," he said.